BBQlettuce/capstone/README.md

 [Details][phase-two]

-### Phase 3: Editing and Displaying Posts (~2 days)
+### Phase 3: Search page and query (~1-2 days)
-I plan to use third-party libraries to add functionality to the `PostForm` and `PostShow` views in this phase.
-First I'll need to add a Markdown editor to the `PostForm`, and make sure that the Markdown is properly escaped and formatted in the `PostShow` view.
-I also plan to integrate Filepicker for file upload so users can add images to blog posts.
+Default root page to be the jobs search bar.
+Search takes text (will implement location later).
+The original site had results continue through links but I think this will be a good place to use Backbone to swap out the page's search results with the next 10 when clicking a 'Next page' button or link.
+Backbone search view will replace the old index.
+Each job item should be a subview containing title, human name, post date (created_at), description, and button to save.
+Saved jobs will appear in the dog's account show page, where they can be deleted.

 [Details][phase-three]

-### Phase 4: User Feeds (~1-2 days)
+### Phase 4: Searching by tags (~1 day)
-I'll start by adding a `feed` route that uses the `current_user`'s `subscribed_blogs` association to serve a list of blog posts ordered chronologically.
-On the Backbone side, I'll make a `FeedShow` view whose `posts` collection fetches from the new route.
-Ultimately, this will be the page users see after logging in.
+Create tags and taggings tables and associations; taggings is a join table for jobs and tags.
+Build search result from jobs that have tags that include the text of the query.

 [Details][phase-four]

-### Phase 5: Searching for Blogs and Posts (~2 days)
+### Phase 5: Searching by text (~1-2 days)
-I'll need to add `search` routes to both the Blogs and Posts controllers.
-On the Backbone side, there will be a `SearchResults` composite view has `BlogsIndex` and `PostsIndex` subviews.
-These views will use plain old `blogs` and `posts` collections, but they will fetch from the new `search` routes.
+Extend search functionality to search for the body of the job description.
+Build search result from sql querying of the database.
+Once this is done for jobs it should be trivial to replicate the functionality for resumes.

 [Details][phase-five]

+### Phase 6: Searching by location (~1-2 days)
+Extend search functionality to use location.
+I plan to either use some sort of zip code or state mapping to add to the jobs table.
+Location searching should be usable without text searching.

+[Details][phase-six]

+### Phase 7: Filter sidebar (~2 days)
+Create the filter sidebar on the search results page.
+Allow users to filter job search results by salary, title, human name, tags, and other criteria that I may end up adding to the jobs table.
+Allow sorting by post date and expiration date.

+[Details][phase-seven]

 ### Bonus Features (TBD)
 - [ ] Let dogs save search query settings
-- [ ] Let dogs opt to receive automatic updates on owners
-- [ ] Advanced searches
 - [ ] Owner ratings/reviews
-- [ ] Directly email from page
+- [ ] Directly apply to jobs from page
-- [ ] Share links

 [phase-one]: ./docs/phases/phase1.md
 [phase-two]: ./docs/phases/phase2.md
 [phase-three]: ./docs/phases/phase3.md
 [phase-four]: ./docs/phases/phase4.md
 [phase-five]: ./docs/phases/phase5.md
+[phase-six]: ./docs/phases/phase6.md
+[phase-seven]: ./docs/phases/phase7.md